How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Don’t be afraid to adjust the recipe to your taste.
 Some like it spicier, others prefer it mild.
 Some like a thicker gravy, others prefer it slightly runny to mix with rice.
 The best rajma is the one that you and your family enjoy the most.

-So next weekend, set aside some time to soak those beans and make this classic comfort food.
+So, next weekend, set aside time to soak those beans and make this classic comfort food.
 Pair it with aromatic pulao, and you’ve got a meal that’s not just food – it’s tradition and comfort in a bowl.

 Leave a Reply